Ewa-Boloz/How-to-create-visual-materials-with-Piktochart/index.md

 ## Quickstart guide

-With Piktochart's comprehensive interface, tools, and features, you can be an infographic-making genius in no time.
-Try to create your firts visual in 6 Steps:
+With Piktochart's comprehensive interface, tools, and features, you can be an visual-making genius in no time.
+Try to create your first visual in a few simple steps:

-1. Select the format
+### 1. Select the format

    Select the format you want to create in the left side menu.

-2. Find the Right Template
+### 2. Find the Right Template

-Once you click on the chosen format you
+* Once you click on the chosen format you can go through pre-designed templates ready to use any time.
+* If you know the name of the theme you are looking for, you can use the search bar.
+* You can also filter through themes of similar topics to look for more template options that relate with what you were looking for.

-1. Select a Template
+### 3. Select a Template

+* You can first **Preview** the template to make sure of your choice.
+Once you've decided on your template, click **Use Template** to load the selected template.
+* In the **Editor**, start by making edits to text by double-clicking the text box and insert your content.

-2. Insert Graphics
+### 4. Insert Graphics

+### 5. Visualize your Data

+### 6. Share your Visual

+There are thousands of icons and images available in our Graphics libraries > Shapes & Icons!
+Use the search tool and insert keywords to narrow down further what you're looking for.
+Just click or drag-and-drop the graphics you need from the menu to your canvas.

-3. Visualize your Data
+1. Visualize your Data
-4. Share your Visual
+2. Share your Visual

 ## Glossary